 Manually disconnecting load.

 5.4.7 Automatic Tap Change Control (ATCC) schemes are installed on super grid transformers to assist in maintaining a desired voltage profile at the interface points to customers connected to the National Electricity Transmission System.
-The voltage profile must be maintained with varying generation and demand patterns and the target voltage for individual schemes can be set by NGESO to meet the requirements of Network Operators.
+The voltage profile must be maintained with varying generation and demand patterns and the target voltage for individual schemes can be set by NESO to meet the requirements of Network Operators.

 5.4.8 Should voltages unexpectedly exceed standards following a system event then one or more of the above measures can be used to restore voltages to within standards.